 For the past 10 or so years, botox ruled the roost when it came to extreme anti-aging, but it finally has a contender...

 When your skin enters into repair mode, it begins to produce more collagen and elastin.
 These are both the building blocks of your skin, and as we age and these both decrease, our skin begins to wrinkle and sag.
-By encouraging your skin to produce more, you'll experience plumper and more youthful skin, as if you've pressed pause on aging skin.
-It will also help with texture, pigmentation and heal dormant scars.
+By encouraging your skin to produce more collagen via microneedling, you can experience plumper and more youthful skin.
+It can also help with texture, pigmentation and is thought to heal even the most dormant scars.

-By micro-needling, gradually and over time, your skin will be able to renew itself, boosting collagen and stimulating dormant scars to heal.
+By micro-needling, gradually and over time, your skin will be encouraged to renew itself, boost collagen production and stimulate stubborn scars to heal.

 There isn’t a right or wrong way to start micro-needling, although at-home treatments won’t be as harsh on your skin and you can take your time with it.